-The selection of proposals is based on an international peer-review evaluation that guarantees scientific excellence and the alignment of the projects with federal priorities, including the research strategies of one or more FSIs.
+The selection of proposals is based on an international peer-review evaluation of the Full proposals that guarantees scientific excellence and the alignment of the projects with federal priorities, including the research strategies of one or more FSIs.
 The procedure, organised by BELSPO, develops as follows.

-- Pre-proposal evaluation:

 - i.
-Remote panel evaluation

-- Full proposal evaluation:

-- ii.
-Individual remote written evaluation

-- iii.
-'Rebuttal' (answer to questions from individual evaluators)

-- iv.
-Preparation of the panel meeting
+Individual remote written evaluation - ii.
+'Rebuttal' (answer to questions from individual evaluators) - iii.
+Preparation of the panel meeting - iv.

-- v.
 Physical panel meeting (a remote meeting will be held if sanitary conditions do not allow for a physical gathering)